Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

 Then we obtain

 It is evident that $\epsilon_0$ is a direct summand.
-The direct summand of $\epsilon'''$ that is complementary to $\epsilon_0$ gives a stabilizer module that satisfies the conditions of our theorem.
+The change $\epsilon \to \epsilon' \to \epsilon'' \to \epsilon'''$ is achieved by $\ESp(q;R)$ and change of a generating set of the stabilizer module.
+The complement of $\epsilon_0$ in $\epsilon'''$ gives a stabilizer module that satisfies the conditions of our theorem.
 This proves the induction step decreasing $k$ by 2, and thus completes the proof of the theorem. \end{proof}